- What Is Generative AI, Really?

 Transformers use attention mechanisms to understand relationships between words or tokens in a sequence, enabling coherent text generation or translation.

-What are GANs and how do they generate images?
+What are GANs, and how do they generate images?

-GANs (Generative Adversarial Networks) pit two neural networks a generator and a discriminator against each other to create realistic-looking images.
+GANs (Generative Adversarial Networks) pit two neural networks, a generator and a discriminator, against each other to create realistic-looking images.

 Is generative AI safe to use?